rtCamp/snapwp/docs/overloading-wp-behavior.md

 export default config;
 ```

-With this setup, `MyCustomParagraph` will be used across all pages where the Core Paragraph block is rendered.
+With this setup, `MyCustomParagraph` will be used across all pages where the `CoreParagraph` block is rendered.

+> [!TIP]
+> Setting the block definition value to `null` will use the [default block rendering](#default-html-rendering-with-parse-and-html-react-parser).

 **Per-Route Override (Prop to EditorBlocksRenderer)**